VovaTch/daisy_feeder_web/README.md

-# daisy_feeder_web
+# Daisy Feeder Web

-The web version of the Daisy Feeder app
+The web version of Daisy Feeder app, intended to go to web.